kurt1984/datathon2023/README.md

 ## Step 2 Analysis step

-After setting libraries and directory, step2_Analysis.qmd can be sequentially to load csv data and generate tables, figures listed in the report.
+After setting libraries and directory, step2_Analysis.qmd can be runned sequentially to load csv data and generate tables, figures listed in the report.